python/devguide/buildbots.rst

   type::

       bbreport.py -q 3.x

+* The buildbot "console" interface at http://buildbot.python.org/all/console This works best on a wide, high resolution monitor.
+You can enter your mercurial username ("your name
+  <your@email>") in the 'personalized for' box in the upper right corner to see
+  the results just for changesets submitted by you.
+Clicking on the colored circles will allow you to open a new page containing whatever information about that particular build is of interest to you.
+You can also access builder information by clicking on the builder status bubbles in the top line.

+If you like IRC, having an IRC client open to the #python-dev channel on irc.freenode.net is useful.
+Any time a builder changes state (last build passed and this one didn't, or vice versa), a message is posted to the channel.
+Keeping an eye on the channel after pushing a changeset is a simple way to get notified that there is something you should look in to.

 Some buildbots are much faster than others.
 Over time, you will learn which ones produce the quickest results after a build, and which ones take the